MIS Development Process with System Development Life Cycle

 System Development Life Cycle (SDLC) in MIS

-The system development life cycle refers to the processing of planning, creating, testing, and deploying an information system.
-The main objective of system development life cycle is to produce high-quality information systems that meet or exceed the expectations of the users within the stipulated budget and time frame.
+The system development life cycle refers to the process of planning, creating, testing, and deploying an information system.
+The main objective of the system development life cycle is to produce high-quality information systems that meet or exceed the expectations of the users within the stipulated budget and time frame.

 SDLC uses a number of development methodologies to achieve this objective.
 The next sections will discuss some of the most popular development methodologies.